-Parliamentary Briefing Internal Market Bill Committee Stage - House of Commons 21 September 2020
+Parliamentary Briefing Internal Market Bill September 2020

 The Law Society is the independent professional body for 200,000 solicitors in England and Wales.
 We represent and support our members, promoting the highest professional standards and the rule of law.

 The Bar Council represents approximately 17,000 barristers in England and Wales.
 It is also the Approved Regulator for the Bar of England and Wales.
 A strong and independent Bar exists to serve the public and is crucial to the administration of justice and upholding the rule of law.